-- (a) The District hereby establishes a Ground Water Management Area which includes the entire geographic area within the boundaries of the District.
-The District may by order and following a hearing held in accordance with Neb.
+- (a) The DistrictBoard of Directors hereby establishes a Groundwater Management Area which includes the entire geographic area within the boundaries of the District.
+The DistrictBoard of Directors may, by order and following a hearing held in accordance with Neb.
 Rev. Stat. §46-712, manage the use of water in the management area for water quantity or water quality purposes or both by any of the following means, as provided in Neb.
-Rev. Stat. §46-739: - (i) Allocate the amount of ground water that may be withdrawn by ground water users; - (ii) Adopt a system of rotation for use of ground water; - (iii) Adopt well-spacing requirements more restrictive than those found in Neb.
-Rev. Stat. §§46- 609 and 46-651; - (iv) Require the installation of devices for measuring ground water withdrawals from wells; - (v) Adopt a system which requires a reduction of irrigated acres pursuant to subsection (2) of Neb.
-Rev. Stat. §46-740; - (vi) Limit or prevent the expansion of irrigated acres or otherwise limit or prevent increases in the consumptive use of ground water withdrawals from water wells used for irrigation or other beneficial purposes; - (vii) It may require the use of best management practices; - (viii) It may require the analysis of water or deep soils for fertilizer and chemical content; - (ix) It may impose mandatory educational requirements designed to protect water quality or stabilize or reduce the incidence of ground water depletion, conflicts between ground water users and surface water appropriators, disputes over interstate compacts or decrees, or difficulties fulfilling the provisions of other formal state contracts or agreements; - (x) It may require water quality monitoring and reporting of results to the district for all water wells within all or part of the management area; - (xi) It may require District approval of: - (A) Transfers of ground water off the land where the water is withdrawn; or - (B) Transfers of rights to use ground water that result from district allocations imposed pursuant to subdivision 1(a) of this section or from other restrictions on use that are imposed by the district in accordance with this section.
-Such approval may be required whether the transfer is within the management area, from inside to outside the management area, or from outside to inside the management area, except that transfers for which permits have been obtained from the Department of Natural

-Resources prior to July 16, 2004, or pursuant to the Municipal and Rural Domestic Ground Water Transfers Permit Act shall not be subject to district approval pursuant to this subdivision.
-The district may adopt rules and regulations pursuant to this subdivision that shall require that the district deny or condition the approval of any such transfer when and to the extent such action is necessary to:
+Rev. Stat. §46-739: - (i) Allocate the amount of groundwater that may be withdrawn by groundwater users; - (ii) Adopt a system of rotation for use of groundwater; - (iii) Adopt well-spacing requirements more restrictive than those found in Neb.
+Rev. Stat. §§46- 609 and 46-651; - (iv) Require the installation of devices for measuring groundwater withdrawals from wells; - (v) Adopt a system which requires a reduction of irrigated acres pursuant to subsection (2) of Neb.
+Rev. Stat. §46-740; - (vi) Limit or prevent the expansion of irrigated acres or otherwise limit or prevent increases in the consumptive use of groundwater withdrawals from water wells used for irrigation or other beneficial purposes; - (vii) It may rR equire the use of best management practices; - (viii) It may rRequire the analysis of water or deep soils for fertilizer and chemical content; - (ix) It may iImpose mandatory educational requirements designed to protect water quality or stabilize or reduce the incidence of groundwater depletion, conflicts between groundwater users and surface water appropriators, disputes over interstate compacts or decrees, or difficulties fulfilling the provisions of other formal state contracts or agreements; - It may rRequire water quality monitoring and reporting of results to the District for all water wells within all or part of the management area; - (xi) It may rRequire DistrictBoard of Directors approval of: - (A) Transfers of groundwater off the land where the water is withdrawn; or - (B) Transfers of rights to use groundwater that result from District allocations imposed pursuant to subdivision 1(a) of this section or from other restrictions on use that are imposed by the District in accordance with this section.
+Such approval may be required whether the transfer is within the management area, from inside to outside the management area, or from outside to inside the management area, except that transfers for which permits have been obtained from the Department of Natural Resources prior to July 16, 2004, or pursuant to the Municipal and Rural Domestic Ground Wwater Transfers Permit Act shall not be subject to District approval pursuant to this subdivision.
+The DistrictBoard of Directors may adopt rules and regulations pursuant to this subdivision that shall require that the District deny or condition the approval of any such transfer when and to the extent such action is necessary to: